Return to Lesson Plan Index

 - Tell them that a block of steel sinks, yet ships made of steel float.

 - Tell each group that you will be providing them with a specified mass of modeling clay from which they will design a boat hull for carrying a maximum load.
-Allow participants to brainstorm together to develop two different hulls for testing.
+Allow students to brainstorm together to develop two different hulls for testing.

-- Before testing, tell participants to provide explanations for the choices of their hulls and to hypothesize which of the two designs will hold the greatest cargo.
+- Before testing, tell students to provide explanations for the choices of their hulls and to hypothesize which of the two designs will hold the greatest cargo.
 Accept all reasonable explanations.
 Tell them to illustrate their hull designs.

 - Ask groups to come together and report their findings.